istareatscreens/vle-simulator/README.md

 ## Description

-This simulator uses Raoult's law, and Wilson and/or Standing Correlation and Peng Robinson equation of state to provide vapour liquid equilibrium compositions for both ideal (former) and non-ideal conditions (later) for varied polar and non-polar composition feeds.
+This simulator uses Raoult's law, and Wilson and/or Standing Correlation and Peng Robinson equation of state to provide vapour-liquid equilibrium compositions for both ideal (former) and non-ideal conditions (later) for varied polar and non-polar composition feeds.

 It solves three cases: